opentdf/docs/docs/components/kas/overview.md

 ### ZTDF

-The rewrap process can be a little confusing at first, but it is actually quite simple.

 1. The calling client extracts two pieces of information from the `TDF`:
    1. [Key Access Object](/spec/ztdf/kao) - This object contains the wrapped key and the policy binding.